-"Seems she wrote a story about thousand-dollar-a-night whores that didn't exist.
-They were composites rather than real people.
-According to the guardians of media ethics, that's a real no-no."
+"Seems she wrote a story about thousand-dollar-a-night whores who turned out to be composites rather than real people.
+That's a real no-no, according to the guardians of media ethics."

-Hudson laughed coldly.
+Hudson laughed shortly.
 "Getting caught is the no-no. The rest is window dressing for people who still believe in Santa Claus."